 2015 and Beyond

-In January 2015 the first class of 3 postgraduate MMed registrars started training based at the district level at the Mangochi District Hospital.
-(Pictured below) the 3 registrars embarked on a 4 year program that will teach them to be competent clinicians with broad range of clinical skills and position them to be leaders in the health system.
-The staffing at the Mangochi District Hospital site include a Full-time Faculty lecturer employed by the College of Medicine, Dr. Lutala, and 2 full-time Physician Faculty from partner organizations.
+In January 2015 the first class of 3 postgraduate MMed registrars started training based at Mangochi District Hospital.
+Registrars who begin the MMed start a 4 year journey that will teach them to be competent clinicians with broad range of clinical skills and position them to be leaders in the health system.
+At present (February 2019) Faculty at Mangochi District Hospital site include one Full-time Faculty lecturer employed by the College of Medicine, Dr. Lutala, and 2 full-time Physician Faculty from partner organizations.
 Dr. Nettleton, from the United States, is supported by the NGO SEED Global Health.
 Dr Hofland, from the Netherlands, is supported through the organization Tweega Medica.
 From 2015 to now we have partnered with various individuals and organizations to support teaching at Mangochi District hospital including the previous version of the Global Health Service Partnership program.

 We are happy to connect with individuals or organizations regarding further details or answering questions!

 Family Medicine Research Priorities